MySQL stores accounts in the

 Standard MySQL client programs support a

---default-character-set option that causes
+--default-character-setoption that causes

 mysql_options()that can be used instead.
 Check the connector documentation.

 The preceding notes do not apply for

 utf32, which are not permitted as client character sets.

-Section 2.10.2, “Securing the Initial MySQL Accounts”, which also discusses how to
+Section 2.10.4, “Securing the Initial MySQL Accounts”, which also discusses how to

 assign passwords to them.
 Thereafter, you normally set up, modify,

-and remove MySQL accounts using
+and remove MySQL accounts using statements such as

 Section 13.7.1, “Account Management Statements”.